apache/arrow-site/_posts/2022-10-01-arrow-parquet-encoding-part-1.md

 ## Introduction

 A long-running project within the [Rust Apache Arrow](https://github.com/apache/arrow-rs) implementation has been complete support for reading and writing arbitrarily nested parquet schema.
-This is a complex topic (as we will show), and we noticed a lack of available approachable technical information, and thus want to share our learnings with the community.
+This is a complex topic, as we will show, and we noticed a lack of available approachable technical information, and thus wanted to share our learnings with the community.

 [Apache Arrow](https://arrow.apache.org/) is an open, language-independent columnar memory format for flat and hierarchical data, organized for efficient analytic operations.
 [Apache Parquet](https://parquet.apache.org/) is an open, column-oriented data file format designed for very efficient data encoding and retrieval.

-It is increasingly common for analytic systems to use Arrow to process data stored in Parquet files, so fast, efficient, and correct translation between them is a key building block.
+It is increasingly common for analytic systems to use Arrow to process data stored in Parquet files, and therefore fast, efficient, and correct translation between them is a key building block.

 Historically analytic processing primarily focused on querying data with a tabular schema, that is one where there are a fixed number of columns, and each row contains a single value for a given column.
 However, with the increasing adoption of structured document formats such as XML, JSON, etc…, this schema limitation can seem antiquated and unnecessarily limiting.

 As of version [20.0.0](https://crates.io/crates/arrow/20.0.0), released in August 2022, the Rust implementation is feature complete.
 Instructions for getting started can be found [here](https://docs.rs/parquet/latest/parquet/arrow/index.html) and feel free to raise any issues on our [bugtracker](https://github.com/apache/arrow-rs/issues).

-In this series article we will explain how Parquet and Arrow represent nested data, highlighting the similarities and differences between them, and giving a flavor of the practicalities of supporting reading and writing between them.
+In this series we will explain how Parquet and Arrow represent nested data, highlighting the similarities and differences between them, and giving a flavor of the practicalities of supporting reading and writing between them.

 ## Columnar vs Record-Oriented